 What’s exciting about both of these projects is how far they could go.
 Chapel already makes certain class of MPI+OpenMP type programs extremely simple to write with fairly good performance; if that class of programs expands (either through packages built atop of current functionality, or expanded functionality through additional well-supported domain maps) and as performance continues to improve, it could make large-scale scientific computation accessible to a much broader community of scientists (and thus science).

-Julia has the same potential to broaden computational science on the desktop, and (at least in the near term) for computations requiring only minimal communication like master-worker computations.
+Julia has the same potential to broaden computational science on the desktop, and (at least in the near term) for computations requiring only minimal communication like coordinator-worker computations.
 But Python is already doing this, and making suprising inroads on the distributed-memory computing front, and there will be something of a race to see which gets there first.

 Yes, I said it.
 Offsets into buffers can begin at 0, sure, but indices into mathematical objects begin at 1; anything else is madness.
 Also: oxford comma, two spaces after a period, and vi are all the correct answers to their respective questions. ↩